pyth0nb3st/URLSwitch/README.md

 npm run build
 ```

-Package the extension as a zip and crx file:
+Package the extension as a zip file:
 ```bash
 npm run package
 ```